DarkFlippers/unleashed-firmware/firmware/ReadMe.md

 3. Do whatever you want to
 3. Click `generate code`
 4. After regenerating, look at git status, regeneration may brake some files.
-5. Check one more time that things that you've changes are not covered in platform api-hal.
+5. Check one more time that things that you've changes are not covered in platform furi-hal.
 Because you know...

 # Flipper Universal Registry Implementation (FURI)